Philip Morris International: Early years

 The company history began in 1847 with the opening of a single shop on London's Bond Street by a local tobacconist, Philip Morris.
 The shop gained popularity after the Crimean War, where Turkish tobacco became popular among returning soldiers who started preferring cigarettes over pipe tobacco and cigars.
 Morris hired more employees to hand-roll them.
 After Morris died in 1873, his widow Margaret and brother Leopold ran the business.
 Leopold became the sole owner in 1880 and formed a partnership with Joseph Grunebaum, leading to the incorporation of Philip Morris & Company and Grunebaum, Ltd. in 1881.
 The company became Philip Morris & Co., Ltd. in 1885 when the partnership dissolved.
 Highly indebted, it was bought by one of its creditors, William Curtis Thomson, in 1894.

-In 1902, King Edward, a long-time customer of the shop, appointed Philip Morris as royal tobacconist, boosting business.
+In 1902, King Edward VII, a long-time customer of the shop, appointed Philip Morris as royal tobacconist, boosting business.
 That same year, the company was incorporated in the United States by Gustav Eckmeyer, who had been its sole importer and distributor in the New World since 1872.
 Ownership was shared between Eckmeyer and the parent company, and the venture began selling its first domestic brands along with its traditional luxury imports, including Marlborough, named after one of the London manufactories located on Marlborough street.

-In 1919, the American subsidiary was bought by investor Georges Whelan and incorporated in Virginia under the name of Philip Morris & Co., Ltd. Inc. Marlborough dropped three letters in 1924 and was relaunched as a premium cigarette for the growing US female market.
+In 1919, the American subsidiary was bought by investor Georges Whelan and incorporated in Virginia under the name of Philip Morris & Co., Ltd. Inc. Marlborough dropped the letters u g h in 1924 and was relaunched as a premium cigarette for the growing US female market.
 With Turkish tobacco falling out of fashion and its brands sitting firmly in the luxury and premium segments, total sales account for as little as 0.5% of the total cigarette market in 1925.

-In the early 1950's, growing concerns about the health effects of cigarettes led most manufacturers to add filters: by the end of 1954, filtered brands accounted for more than 10 percent of sales volumes.
+In the early 1950s, growing concerns about the health effects of cigarettes led most manufacturers to add filters: by the end of 1954, filtered brands accounted for more than 10 percent of sales volumes.
 To enter this market, Philip Morris' executives first decided to purchase Benson & Hedges in 1954, which had pioneered the market with its Parliament brand.
 However, the brand lost nearly 10% of its market share under the new management.
 The company then decided a brand repositioning for Marlboro, a premium yet stagnant brand from its portfolio.
 George Weissman, the new vice-president for marketing and new products, signed up Leo Burnett to the task.
 The agency's challenge was to appeal to male smokers concerned enough about their health to consider switching to filter cigarettes.
 The logo and packaging were redesigned and the marketing was supported by a series of Marlboro Men.
 The campaign was a success: within a year of its national roll-out, volumes increased 3,000%, swiftly becoming the fourth best-selling cigarette brand.